2.4 Document interview notes

 By the time you have finished documenting your notes in the ways described here you will be ready for Guide 3: Finding themes and insights in what you’ve heard.

 A whiteboard and post-its.
-This could be online using a tool like Miro or Mural.
+This could be online using a tool like or Mural.
 Use the Miro template in Step 1.

 You can do this on your own.
 It’s best if the same person analyses each interview.